Wayfinder

-Wayfinder was a wholly owned subsidiary of Vodafone specializing in creating mobile navigation systems for a number of platforms such as Symbian 2nd and 3rd edition, UIQ, Windows Mobile and some other smartphones.
+Wayfinder, previously a mobile navigation software, is now an open source mapping and navigation software.
+The solution began as a wholly owned subsidiary of Vodafone specializing in creating mobile navigation systems for a number of platforms such as Symbian 2nd and 3rd edition, UIQ, Windows Mobile and some other smartphones.
 An external Bluetooth GPS receiver is required for non GPS enabled phones.
 On March 12, 2010, it was announced that Vodafone was closing the company and all employees would be let go.

 On July 13, 2010, Wayfinder announced that they would open source their software under the BSD 3-clause license.
 Source code for both the server (with import tools for map data from OpenStreetMap) and client software for various phone operating systems (including Android, iPhone and Symbian S60) is available at GitHub.

 Wayfinder Navigator

 Wayfinder Navigator is a mobile GPS application that provides turn-by-turn directions through a mobile phone.
 By downloading pre-loaded maps, Navigator can provide directions and different points of interest without Internet connection.

 In May 2008, Wayfinder Navigator was updated to include pre-loaded maps, social networking and map coverage of 150 countries world-wide.